 Crafter.
 Creator.
 Online shop-a-holic.
 Mum of two.
 Lover of wine and travel.

-Emma joined the TwentyTwo team in 2017 and leads the marketing and communications.
+Emma joined the TwentyTwo team in 2017 and leads our marketing and communications.
 Her marketing skills drive our digital presence and brand strategy.
-Emma has over seven years’ experience working with growing New Zealand owned organisations, supporting their advance with marketing know-how.
+Emma has over eight years’ experience working with growing New Zealand owned organisations, supporting their advance with marketing know-how.